Fuehnix/Solid-Security-Research/README.md

 ## Future work
 In this project, I was unable to complete work on the "Inspector" component before the research was shut down due to COVID conflicts.
 This component would have auto-generated spintax rules based on linguistic understanding about what is okay to change.
 However, to achieve such a process *well* is actually part of an unsolved problem in NLP, computational pragmatics.
 With the innovations of transformers and GPT, I think the same approach that is being taken towards "cheat detection" with ChatGPT could also be modified towards this system as well.

-However, my research interests are more related towards Cognitive NLP, computational social sciences, multimodal NLP, and novel approaches that work around the large LLM craze.
-I want to work on more "organic" NLP, and NLP that seems more human.